-As of the date of this Circular, the CGNC Committee is comprised of four members of the Board, namely: (i) Joseph A. Carrabba; (ii) Susan Wolburgh Jenah (Chair); (iii) Anthony Franceschini; and (iv) Monica Sloan, none of whom are eligible to participate in the Corporation's executive compensation programs.
+As of the date of this Circular, the CGNC Committee is comprised of four members of the Board, namely: (i) Susan Wolburgh Jenah (Chair); (ii) Anthony Franceschini; (iii) Monica Sloan and (iv) Deborah Stein, none of whom are eligible to participate in the Corporation's executive compensation programs.
 No member of the CGNC Committee is an officer, employee or former officer or employee of the Corporation or any of its affiliates and each is considered "independent" of the Corporation within the meaning of the CSA Guidelines.

 The CGNC Committee is responsible for oversight of the Corporation's compensation plans, including conducting regular reviews of the Corporation's compensation philosophy and developing and fostering a compensation policy that rewards the creation of Shareholder value and reflects an appropriate balance between short and long-term performance.
 With respect to compensation matters, the CGNC Committee makes recommendations to the Board on all aspects of executive compensation relating to the Corporation, particularly those regarding executive officers, including salary amount and salary structure for executives and employees, bonus awards, and incentive plans and policies.
-In the first quarter of 2021, Meridian, the independent compensation consultant to the CGNC Committee, conducted an assessment of competitive positioning of Aecon's executive compensation relative to the Comparator Group.
+In the third quarter of 2020, Meridian, the independent compensation consultant to the CGNC Committee, conducted an assessment of competitive positioning of Aecon's executive compensation relative to the Comparator Group.
 The Comparator Group was recommended by Meridian (see "Benchmarking", below, for a detailed discussion of the selection process and criteria used to establish the Comparator Group).
 As part of this review, Meridian considered the levels and mix of NEO compensation.